edubart/nelua-lang/docs/pages/overview.md

 }
 ```

-Notice that the `puts` functions is **declared automatically**,
+Notice that the `puts` function is **declared automatically**,
 i.e., there is no need to include the header that declares the function.
 {:.alert.alert-info}

 ### Importing C functions declared in headers

 Sometimes you need to import a C function that is declared
-in a C header, specially if its declared as a macro:
+in a C header, specially if it is declared as a macro:

 ```nelua
 -- `nodecl` is used because this function doesn't need to be declared by Nelua,